 Certain situations favor the buyer, which your exclusive buyer’s agent can help you navigate.
 In fact, he/she has an obligation to provide you with information that helps you.
 But, it is useful for you to recognize situations where you have a bargaining advantage, and understand the potential risks and rewards.

 In a divorce situation, the marital home is almost always a contentious issue.
-Aside from the financial commitment, there is the emotional attachment along with the sweat equity.
+Aside from the financial commitment, there is an emotional attachment along with sweat equity.
 If the house is on the market and being as part of a divorce settlement, this could mean buyers can obtain a bargain since the agreement mandates a sale.

 However, you are going to deal with two separate parties that have a long history together, the latest of which may have been hostile.
 This can make hammering out a deal protracted.

 Heirs selling a property is another situation where you can obtain a bargain.
 Often, they are looking for a quick sale in order to raise cash and not worry about the upkeep.
 They are ready to move on and do not want to spend their free time traveling back and forth to deal with issues, particularly if this requires coming into the city from a far distance.
 The quick sale can mean a discounted price for you.